Kasim-An/cosc-3p91/README.md

 By using interface, design patterns, threads, reading XML and GUI to design a game board, final version adding for server connection.
 Design principle will be as much as abstraction, interface and inheritance.

+It's already packaged in netbeans project, assignment4server is the last version This game is a car race game, the player number can be choose 1-4 and each player has 7 cards to control their car, if the car hits or drop off the board, it will respone.